 A big con for this title is that development has been stalled indefinitely.
 Those who have tried to play before noted that development was practically non-existent for a long, long time.
 The early access statement – “we want to put the game into the players’ hands as soon as possible and build the future of it with them” – didn’t really pan out.
 The gameplay has certainly struggled as well; crafting, even with the revamp, had quite a large learning curve, and the building system was too punishing using tiny pieces that needed large amounts of resources to construct anything.
 You gather mats either for survival or to build.
 I could never stay engaged long enough to be able to get all the materials to create even something basic.

 If you want to brave all this, there are only two unlocked official servers you can join and they are both EU, so any time I try to join now, the connection times out.
 You can, however, select local play instead and create your own server to invite Steam friends to play with you.
+[As of September, 24, 2018, the price has been permanently dropped to $9.99 with all investment being put back into the game development.]

 by Symmetric Games